FreshRSS/FreshRSS/docs/en/internationalization.md

 ## Add support for a new language

-If you want to add support for your own language which is not supported by FreshRSS yet, you can call this command:
+If you want to add support for a language which isn't supported by FreshRSS yet, you can run this command:

 ```console
 $ make i18n-add-language lang=[your language code]
 ```

 You must replace `[your language code]` by the language tag of your language.
 It must follow the [IETF BCP 47 standard](https://en.wikipedia.org/wiki/IETF_language_tag).
 For instance, English is `en` and French is `fr`.
 You can target a specific region with a subtag, for instance `pt-br` for Brazilian Portuguese.
-If your not sure of the code, Wikipedia might be a good start to find it or you can ask us for help too.
+If you're not sure of the code, Wikipedia might be a good start to find it or you can ask us for help too.

 The command will create a new subfolder under `app/i18n/` and copy the strings from the reference language (i.e. English).
 It will also mark all the translations with a special tag represented by a comment: `// TODO - Translation`.
 We'll see in the next section how to translate the strings.